 11 Simning A et al (2018).
 “The association of a heart attack or stroke with depressive symptoms stratified by the presence of a close social contact: findings from the National Health and Aging Trends Study Cohort.”
 International journal of geriatric psychiatry vol. 33,1: 96-103.

 12 Chuang CS et al (2014).
 “Hyperlipidemia, statin use and the risk of developing depression: a nationwide retrospective cohort study.”
 Gen Hosp Psychiatry;36(5):497-501.

-Figure S1.
-Study design